jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-AdBlock-,-Ghostery-or-Disconnect-concerning-privacy?.md

 Keep in mind that *HTTP Switchboard*  is somewhat different than the two other extensions, which ones are based on a blacklist which is curated by their respective author. *HTTP Switchboard* blacklists come from [various selfless third-parties](/gorhill/httpswitchboard/wiki/Credits), are extensive, and aside that, you can still block whatever you want ultimately.
 Also, *HTTP Switchboard* is a javascript blocker (like [NoScript](http://noscript.net/)), a feature not found in the three other extensions.

+Edit: Since version 0.6.6, a new column has been added in the matrix, the `css` column, which comes whitelisted out of the box.
+This would likely cause *HTTP Switchboard* to hit more 3rd-party hosts, as the `css` column is also used to filter web fonts.
+I plan to redo the tests.

 ### Methodology

 - [AdBlock Plus](https://chrome.google.com/webstore/detail/adblock-plus-beta/cfhdojbkjhnklbpkdaibdccddilifddb)